Career Development Strategies SE004 How To Become a Sex Coach? An Interview With Sarah Martin

 Sarah: There are many worrying trends.
 For instance, there’s a lot of research being done at the moment about young men in Japan who do not have sex at all.
 That said, this phenomenon isn’t limited to Japan.
 There are a lot of young men all over the world that live with their parents, work long hours and play video games at night with their male friends.
 This, to me, indicates a huge amount of suffering resulting from isolation.
-My sense is that this may be an avoidance driven by fear.
+I sense that this may be an avoidance driven by fear.

 Why Are These Communities So Detrimental?

 Sarah: They dehumanize men, and teach them that they do not have any individuality or inherent value.
-They basically teach men that dating is just a game and that they should focus on mastering this game.
+They teach men that dating is just a game and that they should focus on mastering this game.
 In the case of the pickup artist community, some leading pickup artists do not even like women in the first place, and do not find sex to be a source of pleasure—they treat it as a sort of a self-reassuring tool instead.
-If you are planning to ever read a book from a pickup artist, choose for the authors who love women and sex.
+If you are planning to ever read a book from a pickup artist, choose authors who love women and sex.

 As a Kid, What Did You Want To Become When You Grow Up?

 Sarah: I wanted to be a teacher.
 Growing up, my heroes were my teachers, and I feel like I am a teacher now.
 I teach people how to work with their sexuality as a sex coach.
-My clients in online advertising—usually middle aged and older—are brilliant and creative individuals who can struggle with tech.
+My clients in online advertising—usually middle-aged and older—are brilliant and creative individuals who can struggle with tech.
 Working with them, I feel like a teacher as well.

 How Did The Dream of Becoming a Teacher Convert Into a Dream of Becoming a Sex Coach?

 Sarah: Well, I grew up without much sexual shame.
-It was mostly due to my grandma who lived on a farm, and who believed that sex is very natural.
+It was mostly due to my grandma who lived on a farm and believed that sex is very natural.
 My parents were liberal, and they weren’t hateful towards LGBT, transgender people or any other sexual minorities.
 Sexuality was always present in my life.
 Honestly, I cannot even remember life before orgasm—I used to masturbate a lot as a child.
 I also went through puberty very early on; I got my first period when I was only 9 years old.

-However, I received a typical American school sex education, which basically meant no knowledge about sex.
+However, I received a typical American school sex education, which meant no knowledge about sex.
 I got married very early, at the age of 22.
 My marriage was very disorienting as my husband had almost no sex drive.
 I felt that something must have been wrong with me.
 We eventually got divorced, which was one of the most painful and pivotal experiences of my life.
 I was living in London at the time.
 London was a vibrant place where I discovered a lot of meetups and discussion groups dedicated to sexuality.
 At these meetups, I met living examples of people who lived a happy sexual life and I obtained my first solid sexual education.

 So, What Did You Do in London?

 Sarah: I had a corporate job; I worked for ZipCar.
-It was my on paper “dream job.”
+It was my paper “dream job.”
 I was fortunate to travel a lot for work.
 It was fulfilling but, after one particularly intense year, I burned out.
-Over the Christmas break at the end of 2014 I sat down and thought about my situation.
-I asked myself: what I would ideally do for a living if I could do anything, if money was no object?
+Over the Christmas break at the end of 2014, I sat down and thought about my situation.
+I asked myself: what I would ideally do for a living if I could do anything if money was no object?
 I googled the phrase: “work in sex”.
 Just imagine the kind of results that came out of this search [laugh].
-But then, I discovered that there was such a field as sexology, and I found Sex Coach U, the professional training program offered by Dr. Patti Britton and decided to become a sex coach.
+But then, I discovered that there was such a field as sexology, and I found Sex Coach U, the professional training program offered by Dr Patti Britton and decided to become a sex coach.
 Interestingly, we soon connected because we both had grown up in Vermont, US.

 I wanted to immediately resign from my job but in the end, I decided to stay at ZipCar and work part-time until the end of 2015.
-This allowed me dedicated time to study each week.
+This allowed me dedicated time to studying each week.
 I also worked as a sex toy home party consultant for 9 months.
 I started working as a sex coach at the beginning of 2016.
 I also moved to Warsaw, Poland.